 - We don’t have a set price list and we cost up each job before we work on it.
 A ‘one price fits all’ approach doesn’t really work for our business as we offer bespoke solutions to our different clients’ needs.

 - Quite often we get asked to provide a quote for one service, but after a discussion about the problem the client is trying to solve, what is needed turns out to be very different from that first request – and in most cases, a lot more affordable!

-- Because of my experience in the previous agencies I worked at before setting up Padua Communications, we have a very flexible approach to pricing, retainers and expenses.
-When we price up a job, we usually give at least three different options to suit different budgets and timings.
+- Because of Nicky’s experience in the previous agencies she worked at before setting up Padua Communications, we have a very flexible approach to pricing, retainers and expenses.
+When we price up a job, we usually give several different options to suit different budgets and timings.
 This is very different from the traditional agency approach, where as a client, you are tied in for a minimum spend and minimum time period – whether you are getting results or not.
-Setting up in a recession, I didn’t think this was a very good idea so we decided to offer something different, which has worked well for clients from large corporates to start-ups over the past 7 years.
+Setting up in a recession, Nicky didn’t think this was a very good idea so we decided to offer something different, which has worked well for clients from large corporates to start-ups over the past 12 years.

+As with all marketing, put your customer first and think what would be useful for them.
 If your business offers a bespoke service like ours, it may confuse potential customers to see a pricing page.
-If you are selling standardised products or services, then a pricing page may actually help to encourage potential customers to talk to you.
+However, if you are selling standardised products or services, then a pricing page may actually help to encourage potential customers to talk to you.
 When they do, they are more likely to be a hot prospect as they will have an idea of the sort of budgets involved.

-Are you looking for some support with content marketing, PR or digital marketing in 2017?
+Are you looking for some support with content marketing, PR or digital marketing in 2021?
 If so, why not have a chat with us and see how we might be able to help – without breaking the bank.
 Email email@example.com or give us a call on 0203 282 7570.
-And don’t forget to look out for our advice on our blog and at events like this one.